ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 - Establish a "push" mechanism for POSTing SCTs to Auditors and Monitors

-These configuration needs, and the simple fact that it would require some deployment of software, mean that some percentage of HTTPS servers will not deploy SCT Feedback.
+These configuration needs, and the simple fact that it would require some deployment of software, means that some percentage of HTTPS servers will not deploy SCT Feedback.

 If SCT Feedback was the only mechanism in the ecosystem, any server that